wessmith/WSAssetPickerController/README.md

 2. Create an instance of `WSAssetPickerController` passing a delegate of type `id <WSAssetPickerControllerDelegate>`
 3. Present the `WSAssetPickerController` instance
 4. Implement the delegate methods
+5. You will also need to include the selection state `png` files: `WSAssetViewSelectionIndicator.png` and `WSAssetViewSelectionIndicator@2x.png` or make your own.

 ####Initialization and presentation
 <pre>